daisvke/windows-cpp-environment/README.md

 ---

-## Installing a Windows 11 Virtual Machine (VirtualBox)
+## Installing a Windows 11 Virtual Machine (VirtualBox, no external disk)

-This section explains how to install a Windows 11 virtual machine for testing purposes.
+This section explains how to install a Windows 11 virtual machine for testing purposes without any external disk.
 The instructions are written with [42 school](https://42.fr/en/homepage/) environments in mind (specific paths and storage constraints), but they can be adapted to any system by changing paths and resource limits.

 ### Download Windows 11 ISO